 last eight years to reach over 10 million workers during Stand-Downs.

 II.
 Special Issues for Comment

 OSHA has a particular interest in comments on the following issues:

-are necessary for the proper performance of the agency's functions to
+necessary for the proper performance of the agency's functions,

-costs) of the information collection requirements, including the
+the information collection requirements, including the validity of the

 III.
 Proposed Actions

 OSHA is requesting that OMB approve the information collection

 requirements contained in the National Fall Safety Stand-Down to

 Prevent Falls in Construction (29 U.S.C.
 669).
 In this information